coec/journeyman/README.md

 ## Security scope

 Journeyman is intended for trusted organisational automation.
-Before public release, applicable OWASP ASVS requirements must be tracked and verified through automated tests, manual review, deployment hardening, threat modelling, and independent penetration testing.
+Applicable OWASP ASVS requirements are tracked and verified through automated tests, manual review, deployment hardening, threat modelling, and independent penetration testing.

 Security policy, design principles, the threat model, and the ASVS coverage framework are documented in [`SECURITY.md`](SECURITY.md) and